adzierzanowski/volcano/README.md

 # Creating keymaps

-You can easily create keyboard mappings through web control panel of the daemon.
+You can easily create keyboard mappings through the web control panel of the daemon.

-Another way to Create keymapping is to convert a YAML file to binary file and then load it using `volcano` or `volcanod` (see *Daemon* section).
+Another way to create a keymapping is to convert a YAML file to binary file and then load it using `volcano` or `volcanod` (see *Daemon* section).

 ```bash